 What are the Best Food Sources?

-While this list looks like it may be suitable for a cartoon witch’s cauldron, these are the top food sources.
-Honorable mentions go to veal, beef, mullet, chicken breast, and soft-shell clams.
+These are the top food sources, veal, beef, mullet, chicken breast, and soft-shell clams.
 All of these have less than 100mg per 100g.
 A lot of fish species – like cod, sardines, anchovies, and trout – contain very small amounts.

 Improves Memory & Cognitive Function

 Phosphatidylserine is used in early Alzheimer’s cases to improve some symptoms.
 It’s less effective after symptoms become severe.
 Patients in the early stages who took a typical dosage of 300mg daily reduced some symptoms of the disease compared to a placebo group, although some cognitive test scores didn’t improve.
 The supplement was derived from cow brains.
-Overall, their quality of life improved a lot.
-(5)
+Overall, their quality of life improved a lot (21).

 How about healthy adults with no cognitive impairment?

 18 men spanning the ages of 18 through 29 joined a study in 2011 for this purpose.
 It was a crossover study, which means they each took phosphatidylserine in one trial and a placebo in the other.
 They took 400mg of a soy formulation daily in a protein bar for 14 days.
-The placebo was the protein bar without the phosphatidylserine.
-(8)
+The placebo was the protein bar without the phosphatidylserine (7).

 After the 14 days, they did lower-body resistance training.
 They were tested for changes in mood and cognitive ability (Serial Subtraction Test), and their blood was tested for changes in cortisol and testosterone.
 The tests were just before exercise, a few minutes after, and one hour after.